dominodatalab/aihub_automl_autogluon/README.md

 # Sales forecasting

 ## About this project
 This project shows how to use [Autogluon](https://auto.gluon.ai/stable/index.html) to build time series and regression models to make sales forecasts.
 The dataset that was used contains data for 5 different SKUs and a model was built for each of the SKU's.
+In this project we will deploy the regression models as an API.
+In order to build the regression models the first time, the order to run the scripts would be `create_series_subset.py` -> `feature_engineering.py` -> `autogluon_regression.py` .
+For the time series models the `series_id` for which the models need to be built can be specified in the `autogluon_forecast_ts.py` file .
+Please take care to make sure the file paths and folders are correct before executing the code.

 The assets available in this project are:
 */AutogluonModels/regression/* - the folders here have the models that were built using Autogluon with additional features from the feature engineering phase.
 Given the size, the `Atlantis_IrisInnovations` model is not in the repo.